Proposed Property Tax Amendment Resource Center

 • A veteran was receiving assistance through a county program that shutters.
 Now, the veteran is looking to local nonprofits to fill in that missing service, and the nonprofit has no additional funding to take over that program.

-Florida Nonprofit Alliance is conducting this survey to gain a clearer picture of how the proposed property tax ballot measure could affect nonprofit organizations, the communities they serve, and the local government partnerships many organizations rely on.
-Responses will help inform research, educational resources, advocacy discussions, and media outreach throughout the 2026 election cycle.
+In July, Florida Nonprofit Alliance conducted a survey to gain a clearer picture of how the proposed property tax ballot measure could affect nonprofit organizations, the communities they serve, and the local government partnerships many organizations rely on.

 Resources for Nonprofits